 Swimming in Triathlon is hard enough.
 The anxiety I feel, even with three years under my belt, while walking to the swim start cannot be described.
 I put in my time … hundreds to thousands of laps … open water swimming in 65-degree water during the winter … and still the initial entry in the race is the hardest part for me to overcome.
 The last thing I need is to add to this anxiety by not being able to see.

-I’m bind as a bat.
+I’m blind as a bat.
 I wear the prototypical coke bottle glasses.
-Luckily technology is such these days that they can get them down to a reasonable thickness, but still if I choose the wrong frame it is very evident how thick they are.
-Yes, I can wear contacts, and I do have them, but the cancer I had has affected the moisture in my body, so my eyes dry out very fast.
-Wearing contacts makes me look like I’m on a three day bender.
+Luckily technology is such these days that they can get them down to a reasonable thickness, but still, if I choose the wrong frame it is very evident how thick they are.
+Yes, I can wear contacts, and I do have them, but cancer I had has affected the moisture in my body, so my eyes dry out very fast.
+Wearing contacts makes me look like I’m on a three-day bender.
 All the time.

 A friend then told me about a website they found when searching for goggles their son could wear in soccer.
 AquaGoggles.

 These are going to be frighteningly expensive, I thought.
 Especially with my prescription.

 But I was at the end of my rope so I checked them out, and was pleasantly surprised.